gdha/upgrade-ux/README.md

 Upgrade-UX has a wide range of features:

+ - Open Source with a GPL v3 license
+ - Free to use and pull requests are kindly accepted
  - Simple to use
  - Has a preview mode (to dry-run an upgrade without doing it) and an upgrade mode
- - Is customisable via local.conf configuration file
+ - Is customisable via `local.conf` configuration file
- - Is written in standard Korn Shell (which makes it highly portable)
+ - Is written in standard *Korn Shell* (which makes it highly portable)
  - Is a complete modular framework where a script can be placed (directory structures according OS type)
  - Is UNIX Operating System independent as OS specific tasks reside in their own directory structures
- - HP-UX is fully implemented
+ - HP-UX is fully implemented (and has been used for over 4 years without much problems for one customer)
- - Linux is not fully implemented, but can be easily extended
+ - Linux is fully implemented, but can still be easily extended (used by one customer to quarterly patch)
  - AIX and SunOS are not (yet) implemented
  - Is easy extendable with your own scripts
  - The `upgrade-ux` command leaves a trace in its own log file